BWurth/bwurth.github.io/_pages/cookie_policy.md

 - Google Scholar widget: May use cookies to display academic publications and citations.
 - Altmetric widget: May use cookies to show where published research is mentioned.
 - Dimensions widget: May use cookies to display academic citations.
-- YouTube mmbeds: Sets cookies when you interact with embedded videos.
+- YouTube embeds: Sets cookies when you interact with embedded videos.
 - Social media widgets: Social media features may set cookies to enhance the experience.

 ##### **4. Managing Cookies**